 The Flexible Workforce Development Fund (FWDF) is a fund that provides employers with development and training opportunities to up skill and re skill their existing workforce.

 Given the success of the pilot year, the Scottish Government have allocated further funding in 2018-19 to provide £10 million of training to employers in Scotland who are subject to the apprenticeship levy which will be distributed amongst regional colleges across Scotland by the Scottish Funding Council (SFC).

-The one-year pilot fund aims to encourage innovation in the economy, drive inclusive and sustainable growth, ensure a productive and engaged workforce capable of meeting the needs of employers and increase productivity in the work place.
+The fund aims to encourage innovation in the economy, drive inclusive and sustainable growth, ensure a productive and engaged workforce capable of meeting the needs of employers and increase productivity in the work place.

 Find out more about the training programmes we have to offer.

 View our case studies below to see how the fund has benefited other employers and the development of their workforce: